edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 ### Secret Store Configuration

 As part of this design, the Secret Store configuration is being removed from the service configuration (common and private).
 This is so the Secret Provider can be instantiated prior to processing the service's configuration which may require the Secret Provider.
 The Secret Store configuration will now be a combination of default values and environment variable overrides.
+These environment variables will be the same as the ones that are currently used to override the configuration.

 ### Specifying the Common Configuration location

 If the `-cp/--configProvider` command line option is used the service will default to pulling the common configuration from a standard path in the Configuration Provider. i.e. `edgex/3.0/common/`

 The new `-cc/--commonConfig` command line option will be added for all services.
 This option will take the URI that specifies where the common configuration is pulled when not using the Configuration Provider.
-If no is URI specified with the option (ie. just `-cc`), the URI will default to the new configuration service's REST API.
-In addition a new environment override variable will be added which allows overriding this new command line option.
+If no URI is specified with the option (ie. just `-cc`), the URI will default to the new configuration service's REST API.
+Authentication will be limited to `basic-auth`.
+In addition, a new environment override variable `EDGEX_COMMON_CONFIG` will be added which allows overriding this new command line option.

 ### Writable Sections